 For example, BMAT Section 1 now has 32 questions instead of 35.

 Do the Section 1 practice papers of the TSA (Thinking Skills Assessment).
 The questions for this section are very similar to actual BMAT.
 This gives you access to an even wider range of questions.

 Section 1 of the BMAT also relates closely to the UCAT - read our UCAT and BMAT comparison article.

 Sometimes, you’ll find there simply aren’t enough questions in the past papers.
-You can try over 1,600 extra questions on our online BMAT course.
+You can try over 2,000 extra questions and 15 mock exams on our online BMAT course.
 They come with full worked solutions and explanations on every topic of the BMAT so that you can brush up on the topics you’re not sure of.